akhildhiman/devBlog/content/blog/Lifting State Up/index.md

 <br>

-Now, the funny part is,you might've done this unknowingly before or you'd consider this approach to be the general way of doing it.
+Now, the funny part is, you might've done this unknowingly before or you'd consider this approach to be the general way of doing it.
 I totally agree with you, but yeah, that's the whole lifting state up fuzz is.
 Even the docs definition would make some sense now.

 Try the **[CodeSandBox](https://codesandbox.io/s/strange-thunder-h1i7m)** here.